luigisamurai/numbers/README.md

 ## Execute it

-  1. Create and/or fill the input file (./result/input) with the numbers to be evaluated.
+  1. Create and/or fill the input file ( it should be in .result/input) with the numbers to be evaluated.
   1. Execute the command

   ```sh